![]() |

 a recent afternoon, Mr. Graziano, vice president of operations

-for Goose Busters, and another dog, But when the geese leave Prospect Park, where do they go?
+than Samantha, will take over in the coming days, Mr. Graziano said.
+But when the geese leave Prospect Park, where do they go?
 “Someplace else,” Ms. Lloyd said.
 They often head to the nearby Green-Wood Cemetery.
 Ken Taylor, a cemetery official, said two kites that look like eagles were used there to chase the geese away — and back to Prospect Park.
 It

 remains to be seen whether Cleo, named for her resemblance to Cleopatra,